Ku-Fu? Dalla Sicilia con furore

 Ku-Fu?
 Dalla Sicilia con furore is a 1973 Italian comedy film directed by Nando Cicero.
-A parody of kung fu films like Fist of Fury and One Armed Boxer, it was initially announced under the title La capa più tosta di tutta la Cina! (i.e. The toughest head of all China!).
+A parody of kung fu films like Fist of Fury, The Big Boss and One Armed Boxer, it was initially announced under the title La capa più tosta di tutta la Cina! (i.e. The toughest head of all China!).
 The film was a commercial success, grossing about 900 million lire.